-The U.S. Military Academy, located at West Point, N.Y., offers bachelor of science degrees in engineering and liberal arts.
+The U.S. Military Academy in West Point, N.Y., offers bachelor of science degrees in engineering and liberal arts.
 Graduates earn a commission as a second lieutenant in the Army.
 Admission is very competitive.
-Appointments are generally made through nominations from U.S. Senators and Representatives.
-Applicants should begin their quest for entry into the academy no later than the middle of their junior year in high school.
+Appointments generally are made through nominations from U.S. senators and representatives.
+Applicants should begin their quest for entry into the academy, no later than the middle of their junior year in high school.

 Army Reserve Officers' Training Corps

 Army ROTC is the primary source for college-trained officers for the Army.
-ROTC is currently offered at over 300 institutions and through agreements at more than 1,000 colleges and universities.
+ROTC is offered currently at more than 300 institutions and through agreements at more than 1,000 colleges and universities.

 Educational assistance in the form of highly competitive scholarships are available for two, three or four years at different amounts for each year.
 Additional scholarship benefits include a designated allowance for textbooks and supplies.

 Officer Candidate School is a 14-week course to train enlisted personnel, warrant officers and civilians with college degrees to be Army officers.
 Enlisted soldiers and warrant officers must have 90 semester credit-hours of college before applying.
 Civilian applicants must have a bachelor's degree.
 Officer Candidate School (OCS) now commissions almost 1,000 officers each year, a figure comparable to the academy's 900.

 The Army offers direct appointments for specialists from selected legal, medical, ministerial and technical fields.
 Professionals even can enter at advanced ranks based on the level of their expertise.